-- 11.1 The Council, the Registrar or a Practice Panel may be advised by a Legal Adviser. - 11.2 A Practice Panel at a hearing or meeting shall be advised by a Legal Adviser. - 11.3 A Legal Adviser may: - a. advise a on any question of law or procedure; - b. advise on any other matter arising in connection with these Rules; - c. assist a Practice Panel at a hearing or meeting with the drafting of its written decision and the structuring of its reasons; - d. ask questions of the parties or witnesses for the purpose of clarifying the evidence or issues. - 11.4 A Legal Adviser shall advise a Practice Panel of any irregularity in the proceedings which comes to the attention of the Legal Adviser. - 11.5 A Legal Adviser may retire with a Practice Panel but shall not participate in its decisionmaking. - 11.6 When a Legal Adviser gives advice to a Practice Panel the advice shall be given in the presence of the parties (if present) or if the advice is given whilst the Panel is in private session for any reason, the parties must be informed of the advice by as soon as possible thereafter.
+- 11.1 The Council, the Registrar or a Practise Committee may be advised by a Legal Adviser. - 11.2 A Practise Panel at a hearing or meeting shall be advised by a Legal Adviser. - 11.3 A Legal Adviser may :

+- a. advise on any question of law or procedure: - b. advise on any other matter arising in connection with these Rules; - c. assist a Practise Panel at a hearing or meeting with the drafting of its written decision and the structuring of its reasons; - d. ask questions of the parties or witnesses for the purpose of clarifying the evidence or issues. - 11.4 A Legal Adviser shall advise a Practise Panel of any irregularity in the proceedings which comes to the attention of the Legal Adviser. - 11.5 A Legal Adviser may retire with a Practise Panel, but shall not participate in its decision-making. - 11.6 When a Legal Adviser gives advice to a Practise Panel the advice shall be given in the presence of the parties (if present) or if the advice is given whilst the Panel is in private session for any reason, the parties must be informed of the advice by as soon as possible thereafter.